 But that still begs the question: where exactly do you fall on that spectrum?
 To find out, you'll have to learn about tiers and divisions!

 Fairness and progression are the heart of competitive play.
 So in order to ensure fair matches and provide goals for ambitious players, we created a system that translates the chaos of individual league matches into a more structured path—a path consisting of tiers and divisions.

 Instead of a single towering summit, it's helpful to visualize the many tiers of Ranked as a sprawling mountain range.
 Each peak conquered is a triumph!

-Ranked players are divided into nine tiers, shown above in ascending order.
+Ranked players are divided into ten tiers, shown above in ascending order.
 Each one houses players of similar skill levels and follows a simple rule: the more you win, the higher you'll climb!

 But tiers can only tell you so much.
 After all, the player who just broke out of Silver probably won't be on the same level as the one on the cusp of Diamond glory, so how do you tell the difference between a couple of Golds?

 Divisions, that's how!